kasramp/CISAP/README.md

 > make.
 For run program after compiling it write "./mp3" in a console.

-The implicated tasks  that CISAP can do are:
+The implicated tasks  that cisap can do are:
 > Play most common Audio formats such as Ogg,Mp3,Wav,...(Unfortunately Wma <Microsoft Windows Meda Audio> extesion is not supported in this program).
 > Play Audio files from STANDARD playlist which has "m3u" extesnion.
 > If non STANDARD "m3u" file is given to software, player returns error that can't support the file.
 In order to convert none STANDARD playlist file to STANDARD one a program has been written by the programmer of this software as tool that is able to solve this problem and it is distrubuted with the software package.